RMI-PACTA/workflow.multi.loanbook/README.md

 ### R package dependencies

-Running `workflow.multi.loanbook` has a number of R package dependencies that are listed in the `DESCRIPTION` file.
+Running `pacta.multi.loanbook` has a number of R package dependencies that are listed in the `DESCRIPTION` file.
 These can be installed manually or by using something like `pak::local_install_deps()`.

 ### Setting config options